An airplane tacking off with Chicago Union Station in the background.

 • Handle your luggage.
 MKA does not provide checked baggage services for train passengers, and you are responsible for transporting your luggage between the train, shuttle, and airport.

-• Shuttle Frequency: During peak times, it runs every 15-20 minutes, but if it is not there when you arrive, you can call, and it will come and get you.
+• Shuttle Frequency: During peak times, it operates every 15-20 minutes.
+If you arrive and the shuttle is not available, you can call, and it will come to pick you up.

 MKE Shuttle